 A new UNICEF research initiative, undertaken by PEP and Oxford Policy Management (OPM), has generated evidence from the Middle East and North Africa (MENA) showing that children may pay the highest price for the effects of the Covid-19 crisis.

-Two teams of local researchers—in Morocco and Tunisia—conducted impact simulations as part of a joint PEP-OPM team, for a UNICEF-MENA research initiative to strengthen evidence on the impact of the Covid-19 pandemic on child poverty and the role of social protection in the MENA region.
+Two teams of local researchers—in Morocco and Tunisia—conducted impact simulations as part of a joint PEP-OPM project, for a UNICEF-MENA research initiative to strengthen evidence on the impact of the Covid-19 pandemic on child poverty and the role of social protection in the MENA region.

 New evidence addressing pandemic-induced child poverty